randombit/botan-rs/README.md

 MSRV
 -----

-The Minimum Supported Rust Version of this crate is Rust 1.64.0.
+The Minimum Supported Rust Version (MSRV) of this crate is Rust 1.64.0.

+Any future increase in the MSRV will be accompanied by increasing the minor version number.

 Botan Versions Supported
 --------------------------

-This crate requires Botan 2.13.0 or higher.
-However the latest available version of Botan3 is highly recomended for best security and performance.
+The latest version of Botan3 is highly recomended for best security and performance.
+At least 2.13.0 is required.

 Features
 ---------